ohsayan/remove-ubuntu-boot-logo/README.md

-# Remove Ubuntu branding on splash
+# Remove Ubuntu branding from boot and login

 Use Ubuntu?
 Don't like the splash with your manufacturer name and the Ubuntu logo?
 Don't like the Ubuntu logo on the login screen?
 Well, I hear you!